philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 ### Defining Policy Routing Tables

-Three routing tables are created in the system as standard:
+Three routing tables are created in by the kernel during startup and form the routing policy database (RPDB) of our system:

 ~~~shell
 $ ip rule show